ITV News: 1990–2001: ITN reforms

 In 1995, all ITN programmes relaunched with a unified look, using blue colours (the corporate colour of ITN at the time).
 A new set was created in the former Early Evening News studio, adjacent to the atrium and next to the ITV newsroom.
 The glass walls were coated in semi-transparent blue perspex; the left wall looked onto the lobby of ITN's building, whilst the right showed the busy atmosphere of the ITV newsroom.
 Different variations on the theme music distinguished the main bulletins.
 Design firm Lambie-Nairn devised the new look, which saw special arrangements of the famous News at Ten music being used for the other bulletins (as composed by Dave Hewson).

-1999 saw the biggest and largest change to news bulletins on ITV.
-On 8 March 1999, all ITN programmes were rebranded under the name ITV News.
-Under the leadership of Granada chairman Charles Allen, the channel also controversially decided to axe the flagship News at Ten bulletin.
-Replacing the 22:00 bulletin (and in turn the old 17:40 News at 540) as the flagship ITN programme was the ITV Evening News at 18:30 (fronted by Trevor McDonald).
-The ITV Nightly News was also introduced, presented by Dermot Murnaghan and airing at 23:00 every weeknight.
-However, the loss of News at Ten was a massive blow to both ITV and ITN.
-By the start of the year 2000, viewing figures for news programmes on ITV had dropped by about a million viewers due to the loss of the 22:00 bulletin.
-The regulating ITC ordered ITV to perform a review of the new news time slots and whether or not they were working.
-There was much opposition towards ITV from the viewing public, politicians such as Gerald Kaufman, former ITN faces including editor Nigel Ryan and newscaster Alastair Burnet, and some of ITN's then-current staff including political editor Michael Brunson.
-After a lengthy battle with the ITC, a half-hearted ITV News at Ten was introduced (hosted by McDonald) in January 2001, although as part of the agreement, the bulletin was only shown at 22:00 for three days a week to accommodate other programming.
-The programme returned with a massive 8 million viewers, but figures soon fell drastically.